scott45/Dockerfiles-templates/README.md

 # Dockerfiles-templates

-Sample dockerfiles for all programming languages
+Sample dockerfiles for all programming languages.